RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 "Have you heard from Debug tonight?"
 Beth almost shouted through the phone.

 "What?
-Umm, no. Not since I say her and you walk off earlier."
+Umm, no. Not since I saw her and you walk off earlier."
 Brun could only imagine the worst.

 "I'm at her house and she's not here."
-Beth said, sounding very on edge.
+Beth said, sounding very on edge, like she was expecting someone to sneak up on her.

 "You...know where she lives?
 Tell me.
 All she ever told me was it was a windowless apartment."
 None of this made any sense.
 Why was Beth worried about Debug?
 What had happened after they talked?
 Why was she at her house?

 "I'm her boss.
 We have a bit more of a close relationship, I'm privy to more of her than a mere coworker."
 Brun couldn't work out what emotion was being carried on Beth's voice, but she didn't like it.

-"But you think she would call me?"
+"But you think she would call me and not you?"
 There was only one conclusion she could come to after what she had seen tonight.
 "Did you two have a fight?"

 As suddenly as the conversation started, it stopped.
 The call ended and Brun was left with only questions and confusion.
 Was Debug in danger, or were they just steering clear of Beth?